skeeto/astroterm/README.md

   -o, --longitude=<degrees> Observer longitude [-180°, 180°] (default: 0.0)
   -d, --datetime=<yyyy-mm-ddThh:mm:ss>
-                            Observation datetime in UTC -t, --threshold=<float>   Only render stars brighter than this magnitude (def
+                            Observation datetime in UTC -t, --threshold=<float>   Only render stars brighter than this magnitude (default: 5.0)
-                            ault: 5.0)
   -l, --label-thresh=<float>
                             Label stars brighter than this magnitude (default:
                             0.25)
   -f, --fps=<int>           Frames per second (default: 24) -s, --speed=<float>       Animation speed multiplier (default: 1.0) -c, --color               Enable terminal colors
   -C, --constellations      Draw constellation stick figures.
-Note: a constella
+Note: a
-                            tion is only drawn if all stars in the figure are o ver the threshold
-  -g, --grid                Draw an azimuthal grid
+                            constellation is only drawn if all stars in the figure are over the threshold -g, --grid                Draw an azimuthal grid
   -u, --unicode             Use unicode characters
   -q, --quit-on-any         Quit on any keypress (default is to quit on 'q' or